IBM-Cloud/iot-sensor-tag/subscribe/README.md

 ## Running The Code

 ### Prerequisites

-Before you run this code you will need an API Key and Auth Token.
-To get an API Key and Auth Token you need to sign up for the IoT Cloud beta.
-You should have already done this when setting up your device to publish the Sensor Tag data, however if you still need to register you can do so [here](https://internetofthings.ibmcloud.com/#/).
-After you have registered you will need to login and head to the dashboard.
-On the dashboard click the API Keys tab.
-Then click the Add API Key link.
-This will bring up a dialog with an API Key and Auth Token.
-Copy these values and save them somewhere, once you close the dialog it will not be possible to retrieve them.
+Since this Node app uses the IBM IoT Cloud you must create an IoT service in Bluemix in order to create an organization and register applications.
+To create an IoT service

+1. Log into bluemix.net.
+2. Go to the catalog and select the Internet of Things service.
+3. Give the service the name iot-sensor-tag.
+4. In the App dropdown select "Leave Unbound".
+5. Click Create.

 ### Locally
 You can run this code locally on your dev machine if you want.
 Before doing this you will need to create a file named config.properties in the subscribe directory.
 Inside this file you should add two properties one for the API Key and one for the Auth Token.
 For example

     apikey=myapikey
     apitoken=myapitoken

+To get an API Key and Token select the IoT service in your Bluemix dashboard and click Launch to launch the IoT dashboard.
+On the dashboard click the
+API Keys tab.
+Then click the Add API Key link.
+This will bring up a dialog with an API Key and Auth Token.
+Copy these values to your config.properties and save the file.

 After you have added the config.properties file run the following commands in a terminal window from the subscribe directory.